clreda/NORDic/README.md

 help(func)
 ```

+The documentation website is up at [this page](https://clreda.github.io/NORDic).

 ## Cite

 If you use **NORDic** in academic research, please cite the following preliminary work (which relied on the same type of pipeline as **NORDic NI** and **NORDic PMR**, but with different implementations):